The most award winning

 What the Joint Commission certification reflects, notes Cheryl Phillips, MD, medical director of the Sutter Medical Group, an association of physicians that is aligned with SHSSR, is the recognition that care coordination and case management are critical elements of patient care.

-"For the first time, we recognize case management as having some of the elements present in disease management — especially the structure of evidence-based models," she says.
-"Part of the criticism of case management in the past has been that its effectiveness is dependent on whether you have a good case manager.
+"For the first time, we recognize case management as having some of the elements present in disease management — especially the structure of evidence-based models," Phillips says.
+"Part of the criticism of case management in the past has been that its effectiveness is dependent on whether you have a good case manager."

-"Now, there is some evidence-based structure so the case manager is not winging it every time with every problem," Phillips adds.
+"Now," she adds, "there is some evidence-based structure so the case manager is not winging it every time with every problem."

 A structured process